pmiguelpinto90/ShiftDisplay/README.md

 # ShiftDisplay
 _by Miguel Pynto_

-Arduino library for driving multiple-digit 7-segment LED displays using 74HC595 shift registers.
+Arduino library for driving multiple-digit 7-segment LED displays using 74HC595 shift registers

-- Show numbers and text.
+- Show numbers and text
-- Concatenate multiple displays as one, for a maximum of 8 digits.
+- Concatenate multiple displays as one, for a maximum of 8 digits
-- Compatible with common cathode and common anode.
+- Compatible with common cathode and common anode
-- Only 3 pins used on Arduino.
+- Only 3 pins used on Arduino

 ![breadboard](https://raw.githubusercontent.com/MiguelPynto/ShiftDisplay/master/extras/foobar.jpg)